-We intend to pay cash dividends to holders of our common stock on a monthly basis.
+We intend to pay cash dividends to holders of our common stock on a monthly basis and holders of our preferred stock on a quarterly basis.
 We intend to make dividend distributions that will enable us to meet the distribution requirements applicable to REITs and to eliminate or minimize our obligation to pay income and excise taxes.
-Initially, we will be required to use a portion of the net proceeds from this offering to make such distributions.
+We will be required to use a portion of the net proceeds from this offering to make such distributions.
 We may in the future also choose to pay dividends in shares of our common stock.
-See "Material U.S. Federal Income Tax Considerations-Federal Income Tax Considerations for Holders of Our Common Stock-Taxation of Taxable U.S. Stockholders" and "Risk Factors-Risks Related to Our Status as a REIT-We may in the future choose to pay dividends in shares of our common stock, in which case you may be required to pay tax in excess of the cash you receive."
+See "Material U.S. Federal Income Tax Considerations-Federal

+Income Tax Considerations for Holders of Our Common Stock-Taxation of Taxable U.S. Stockholders" and "Risk Factors-Risks Related to Our Status as a REIT-We may in the future choose to pay dividends in shares of our common stock, in which case you may be required to pay tax in excess of the cash you receive."